 4. Click on “Choose this Number”.
 You will have the ability to add your final number later.

 1. Click on Home button to go to Twilio's Project Dashboard.
 Project Info has the 3 pieces of information you need to connect to healthcare bot – Phone Number, Account SID, and Auth Token.
 You can click on the double box on the right-hand side to copy values to your clipboard.
 Note: You can get Auth Token by clicking on Show.

-2. Login to your health bot admin portal.
-From the hamburger menu, navigate to Integration -> Channels.
-Mark the Twilio channel active.
+2. Login to your healthcare bot admin portal.
+Navigate to Integration -> Channels.
+Mark Twilio channel active.

-2. You will be prompted for the Phone Number, Account SID, and Auth Token.
-Enter details you copied in previous step from the Twilio Project Info.
+3. You will be prompted for the Phone Number, Account SID, and Auth Token.
+Enter details you copied from Twilio Project Info in previous step.
 Click “Save”.

 Congratulations, you have successfully completed the configuration and can now try out the new SMS to Health Bot connection by sending an SMS to your trial (/verified) number with a Hi.

-Please note that the health bot needs to respond to any kind of text and it may not be related to the scenarios outlined on web pages that host the Health bot via Web Chat channel.
+Please note: The health bot needs to respond to any kind of text and it may not be related to the scenarios outlined on web pages that host the Health bot via Web Chat channel.
 If you want to run a specific scenario, send a SMS to your trial (/verified) number with a "begin <scenario_id>".
 For example, if you want to invoke a scenario with scenario_id = covid19_assessment, send a SMS to your trial number as begin covid19_assessment

 Thanks for reading and let us know how we can help.